wur5atwit/redesigned-train/README.md

 CRN2 Separator will take in a file that contains CRN2.<br />
 It will turn CRN2 data back into CRN.<br />

+Move CRN will take in Student, Exam, and Room files.<br />
+It will run through all the times for a given CRN to see if there are other conflicts in other times.<br />

 Merged student and exam schedule: "STUDENT_NAME", "CRN2", "CRN", "INSTRUCTOR", "CREDIT", "NEW_TIME", "EXAM_ROOM"<br />
 --**HOW TO RUN**--